gilch/hissp/docs/style_guide.rst

 begin with three semicolons and a space ``;;; Foo Bar``.
 Top-level comments are separated from code with a blank line.
 They are not indented.
+These comments can be continued with additional lines with the same beginning, forming a comment block.

 Standard usage for more than two semicolons varies with Lisp dialect, but they are consistently ony for the `top level`_ and have no indent.